Jamila Glass – Dance Educator & Choreographer

 Classes are taught on a marley-covered, sprung dance floor.

-• While cameras are a powerful tool, I believe in the importance of learning and growing in private—free from the pressure to be perfect or to master the movement immediately.
+• While cameras can be a powerful tool, I believe deeply in the importance of learning and growing in private—free from the pressure to be perfect or to master the movement immediately.

-I may choose to use only the last 15 minutes of class to film groups.
-If I choose to film, there will always be a group that movers can opt into that isn’t filmed.
-Please refrain from setting up your own phones to film or asking your fellow classmates to film you without my permission.
+At times, I may choose to film only the final 15 minutes of class.
+When filming occurs, there will always be a group that movers can opt into that is not filmed.
+Please refrain from setting up your own phones to record, or from asking classmates to film you, without my permission.

 • OPEN LEVEL/BEGINNER